eclipse-edc/MinimumViableDataspace/docs/developer/decision-records/2022-04-11-decentralized-identity/README.md

 Note: since tokens are credentials, great care must be taken to prevent security issues.
 In general, JWTs should not be kept longer than required (expire them as soon as possible).
 A spike will be conducted to do further clarifications around security concerns, this ADR will be adapted accordingly.

 No Identity Hub integration is desired at this point.
-An `EmptyCredentialsVerifier` must be used, returning an empty claim collection.
+A stub `CredentialsVerifier` implementation must be used, returning a preconfigured claim collection.
 Identity Hub integration will be evaluated later together with policies.

 ![Sending IDS requests](receive-ids-request.png)